Southern U.S. cities are the most vain, ranking shows

 The state's high unemployment rate may also play a part, he added, with people eager to look their best in a competitive job market.

-While southern cities dominated the top, Midwestern urban areas were in abundance at the bottom of the list with Des Moines, Iowa, Lincoln, Nebraska, and Sioux Falls, South Dakota, ranked as the least vain U.S. cities.
+While southern cities dominated the top, Midwestern urban areas were in abundance at the bottom of the list with Des Moines, IA, Lincoln, NE and Sioux Falls, SD, ranked as the least vain U.S. cities.

 "You can interpret a lot of things from it.
 One is that it is reflective of a Midwest sensibility of being more practical and down-to-earth," said Marion.